CollierCZ/markdoc-svelte/README.md

 To use the [enhanced-img plugin](https://svelte.dev/docs/kit/images#sveltejs-enhanced-img) with Markdown images, you can customize the default images Node with a custom Svelte component.
 See the example [custom node](#nodes).

-### Page headings and ids
+### Table of Contents

-Imported markdoc pages automatically export a `headings` property that contains a list of all the headings in the page and their ids.
-This can be used to generate a table of contents for the page.
+Imported pages automatically export a `headings` property with all headings on the page and IDs.
+Add IDs with [annotations](https://markdoc.dev/docs/syntax#annotations) or they are generated automatically.
+Use this list to generate a table of contents for the page, as in the following example:

 ```svelte
 <script lang="ts">